2020 Best Online Law Schools

 Students in most doctoral law programs will learn how to conduct independent research and will be required to complete a written dissertation.
-Courses may include subjects such as justice administration, law and society, bioethics law, qualitative research methods, approaches to political understanding, higher education instruction, emergency management, or a dissertation seminar.
+Courses may cover subjects such as justice administration, law and society, bioethics law, qualitative research methods, approaches to political understanding, higher education instruction, and emergency management, and students may be required to take a dissertation seminar as well.

 Online certificate programs are available for a wide variety of law-related careers such as legal assistant, legal nurse consultant, legal secretary, criminal justice, and law enforcement, but the most common law certificate is the paralegal certificate.
 Paralegal certificate programs are undergraduate programs that introduce students to legal administration and paralegal skills.
 The paralegal certificate program prepares the student for work as a paralegal in private law firms or businesses.
-Paralegals have duties that include interviewing, investigation of claims, prep work of legal forms, research activities, as well as assisting lawyers in court and other activities.
+Paralegals have duties that include interviewing, investigating claims, preparing legal forms, conducting research, and assisting lawyers in court and other activities.

 While some employers prefer to hire candidates with an associate or bachelor's degree, others hire those with a paralegal certificate and provide additional on-the-job training.
 While law firms will likely remain the largest employer of paralegals, other industries, such as financial institutions, healthcare facilities, and insurance firms, also hire additional paralegals to save on costs.

-The curriculum will depend on the type of program you choose, but some examples of legal certificate courses include legal terminology; legal research and writing; tort law and claims; contracts; ethics; courtroom procedures; and the basics of criminal, business, and civil law.
+The curriculum will depend on the type of program you choose, but some examples of legal certificate courses include legal terminology, legal research and writing, tort law and claims, contracts, ethics, courtroom procedures, and the basics of criminal, business, and civil law.
 Some certificate programs allow students to choose electives in the particular areas of law that interest them.
-Possible electives include property, corporate, probate, family, employment, immigration, or tax law; wills and trusts; property and creditor rights; or civil litigation.
+Possible electives include property, corporate, probate, family, employment, immigration, or tax law, wills and trusts, property and creditor rights, and civil litigation.
 Students may also be required to participate in an internship in a local law firm, which can provide hands-on training.